kelseyhightower/vault-controller/docs/deployment-guide.md

 ## Next Steps

-A vault server and vault-controller are not running in your cluster.
+A vault server and vault-controller are not running in the `vault-controller` namespace.
 Now it's time to deploy a Pod that can request tokens from the vault-controller.